 That’s not all.
 It’s pretty versatile, too.
 It’s a backless booster at 40-120lbs and a high-backed booster at 40-120lbs.
 As for the height limits, they hover between 39″and -57″ for both the backless and high-backed modes.

-But while this option offers a high-backed booster mode, you’re required to use it on a seat with a headrest.
+But while this option offers a high back booster mode, you’re required to use it on a seat with a headrest.

 Safety-wise, the IIHS gives it the Best Bet rating in the high-backed mode and a Check Fit rating in the backless mode.
 Check how the IIHS rates booster seats here.
 Also, this option doesn’t come with a seatbelt adjuster in the backless mode.